Skip to content

 Diriyah

 Just northwest of Riyadh, Diriyah is a historical city founded in 1446.
-It is best known for the At-Turaif District, a UNESCO World Heritage site since 2010, where mud-brick palaces and old streets reflect the Kingdom’s early history.
+It is best known for the At-Turaif District, a UNESCO World Heritage site since 2010, where mud-brick palaces and old streets reflect Saudi’s early history.
 Today, Diriyah combines heritage with leisure, offering museums, parks, seasonal events, markets, and restaurants that create a lively setting.

 Al Balad Market